JurPer/hex-chess/README.md

 ### Promotion

-- Pawns that reach the opponent’s back rank promote to a **queen** immediately.
+- **Pawns** that reach the opponent’s back rank promote to a **queen** immediately.

 ## Pieces

 Moves usually follow the hexagrams orthogonal directions.
-The moon piece is an exception, as it can move on the "diagonals".
+The moon piece is an exception, as it can move on the diagonals.

 ### Pawn